apache/arrow-site/community.md

 ### GitHub

-We use GitHub Issues as a place to report bugs, request new features, and track the queue of development work.
-For usage questions, some of our repositories use Discussions as an alternative to the <user@arrow.apache.org>
-mailing list {% include mailing_list_links.html list="user" %}.
-For those
-repositories, Discussions are mirrored to the <user@arrow.apache.org> mailing list {% include mailing_list_links.html list="user" %} and users are welcome to ask usage questions in either location.
-Maintainers may convert usage type Issues to Discussions as appropriate.
+<p>We use GitHub Issues as a place to report bugs, request new features, and track the queue of development work.
+For usage questions, some of our repositories use GitHub Discussions as an alternative to the <code>user@</code> mailing list {% include mailing_list_links.html list="user" %}.
+For those repositories, Discussions are mirrored to the <code>user@</code> mailing list {% include mailing_list_links.html list="user" %} and users are welcome to ask usage questions in either location.
+Maintainers may convert usage type Issues to Discussions as appropriate.</p>

 Please create Issues or start Discussions on the appropriate repository: